-In our day-to-day this means accepting ageing and mortality, endings of relationships or certain phases in our life, and new beginnings as well.
-In another context, it means that you see humanity as part of Nature, not as its controller-in-charge.
+/YOU ARE COMFORTABLE accepting that things grow, but not forever because there is also decline and death.
+In our day-to-day, this means accepting ageing and mortality, endings of relationships or certain phases in our life, and new beginnings as well.

+In another context, it means that we see ourselves as part of nature, not as its controller-in-charge.